ZenMoore/GestRecog/README.md

 3. save model.

 ### Workflow for application
-1. getting original data sequence.
+1. getting original data sequence and intercept it simultaneously.
-2. interception: Truncate the data sequence to 6 * 256.
-3. preprocessing: noise reduction, zero mean, normalization, PCA/Whitening.
+2. preprocessing: noise reduction, zero mean, normalization, PCA/Whitening.
-4. forward propagation.
+3. forward propagation.
-5. done: return a string representing the type of gesture.
+4. done: return a string representing the type of gesture.
-6. inter-program communication: send the result to Unity3D program.
+5. inter-program communication: send the result to Unity3D program.

 ### Structure
 - /application: added to ZenS as a tool for gesture recognition.